-Randy Basinger DVM, DACVS, is board-certified in veterinary surgery.
-Dr. Basinger received his DVM degree from the Ohio State University in 1983.
-After a one-year internship in Boston, he completed a three-year surgery residency and coursework for a master’s degree in physiology at the University of Georgia.
-In 1987 he received the American College of Veterinary Surgeon’s award for the best research publication by a resident.
-He is currently the chairman of the ACVS Board of Trustees.
-In 1987, he established a veterinary referral center in Columbia, SC.
+Randy Basinger DVM, DACVS, , is board-certified in veterinary surgery.
+Dr. Basinger received his DVM degree from the Ohio State University in 1983, then completed a rotating internship in Boston before going to the University of Georgia for a three year surgery residency and coursework for a Master’s degree in physiology.
+In 1987 he received the American College of Veterinary Surgeon’s award for the best research publication by a resident and started a specialty referral practice in Columbia.
+He has served in all the offices in his local and state association, was honored as SC Veterinarian of the Year in 2005 and is currently the chairman of the American College of Veterinary Surgeons Board of Trustees.
+Randy’s wife Louise and their son Will are both veterinarians in South Carolina.

 David Bradley, DVM, FASLMS graduated from UF in 1987.
 He has practiced for over 25 years in Mixed, SA, Equine, and Exotics with a special interest in surgery.
 Dr Bradley began using Lasers in private practice in 1999.
 Shortly thereafter, he began training and education in Laser physics and tissue interaction.
 He is currently a member with Fellow status in the American Society of Laser Medicine and Surgery.
 Dr. Bradley has lectured nationally and internationally on veterinary laser use.
 He is a consultant in general medical Laser and the Veterinary Medical Director for KlaserUSA.